A Tulsa Summer Bucket List from A to Z

 Discover what’s new along the Tulsa stretch of the Mother Road—from Mother Road Market at 11th and Lewis to Buck Atom’s Cosmic Curios near 11th and Peoria.
 Or, rediscover older Route 66 gems like Ollie’s Station Restaurant (4070 Southwest Blvd.).
 Find some of our favorite Route 66 landmarks at tulsakids.com/route-66-road-trip-tips.

 You can find splash pads all over Tulsa metro!
 So if you ever need a quick cool-down, no doubt a splash pad is just minutes away.
 Find a list of locations at tulsakids.com/tulsa-water-parks-pools-and-playgrounds.

 Need a weekend getaway but don’t have a big budget?
 Become a Tulsa tourist!
 Pick a new area of town to explore, or get some inspiration at tulsakids.com/plan-a-tulsa-staycation!

 Other Ideas: Tallgrass Prairie Preserve

-The WWII-era USS Batfish, located in War Memorial Park in Muskogee, is the only submarine in Oklahoma, making this a unique and historical summer activity!
+The WWII-era USS Batfish, located in War Memorial Park in Muskogee, is the only submarine in Oklahoma, making this a unique and historical addition to the Tulsa Summer Bucket List!
 Visitors can take guided or self-guided tours inside the Batfish, and there is even an overnight option if you want the experience of sleeping in a genuine submarine.
 Get more information, including hours of operation, at travelok.com/listings/view.profile/id.8268.